 Winter solstice books for kids serve as a gentle reminder of the cyclical nature of the changing seasons.
-They contain illustrations, stories, information, and/or tales about the winter solstice for children of all religious backgrounds.
-The winter solstice marks the beginning of winter.
-It is the shortest day of the year.
+This collection of Children’s winter solstice books contain illustrations, stories, information, and/or tales about the winter solstice for children of all religious backgrounds.

 Winter Solstice Books

-This is a fun and friendly story about a deer family who celebrate the Winter Solstice, the shortest day of the year.
+This is a fun and friendly story about a deer family who celebrates the Winter Solstice, the shortest day of the year.

-This sweet book celebrates the season on the first day of winter and all of winter’s creatures.
+This sweet book celebrates the season on the first day of winter.
 It is written to the tune of “Twelve Days of Christmas” about a young boy’s adventure in building a snowman.